Holographic entanglement renormalisation for fermionic quantum matter: Curvature of the emergent space

 Indeed, the difference between the curvature for the \(z=1\) and \(z>1\) classes can be captured by expressing the presence of the solution \(j_z^*\) in the form of a winding number.
 For this, we use the fact that the sign of \(\gamma_j(z)\) is given by the following integral:

-where the contour \(\mathcal{C}\) extends from \(j=1\) to \(j=\infty\), and is shown in the left panel of Fig.~\ref{theta}.
+where the contour \(\mathcal{C}\) extends from \(j=1\) to \(j=\infty\), and is shown in the \alert{top panel} of Fig.~\ref{curvature-winding}.
 As the value of \(z\) is tuned from 2 to 1, the pole at \(j_z^*\) disappears and the integral reduces to zero.
-As shown in Fig.~\ref{curvature-winding}, the integral can thus be expressed as the winding number of the curve \(\gamma_z(\mathcal{C}(j))\) that counts the number of times the contour \(\gamma_z(\mathcal{C})\) winds around the singularity at \(\gamma^*\):
+As shown in the middle panel of Fig.~\ref{curvature-winding}, the integral can thus be expressed as the winding number of the curve \(\gamma_z(\mathcal{C}(j))\) that counts the number of times the contour \(\gamma_z(\mathcal{C})\) winds around the singularity at \(\gamma^*\):

-\pin This is easily seen from the following argument.
+This is easily seen from the following argument.
 If we write a general complex variable \(y\) in the form \(y=re^{i\theta}\) and consider a general contour \(C\) that starts from \(r=r_0,\theta=0\) and ends at \(r=r_0,\theta=2 w \pi\) (such that the winding number of the curve is \(w\)), integrals of the form given above simplify and return the winding number itself:

 where we used \(dy = y\left( \frac{dr}{r} + d\theta \right) \).